 - 1/2 teaspoon salt

-- Lightly grease pie plate.
+- Lightly grease a 9-inch pie plate.
 Fill with sliced apples mixed with lemon juice.
 Pie pan should be about 2/3 full.

-- Sprinkle cinnamon and 3 teaspoons sugar over apples.
+- Sprinkle lemon juice, cinnamon and 1 tablespoon of sugar over apples and combine.